benjadw/keyframeCSS/README.md

 #### Description:
-Make animations binding keyframes with the position of the page scroll.
+Make animations binding keyframes with the page scroll position.